When I first became interested in my physique and trying to bulk up a bit, I didn’t know where to start, and I’m pretty sure I’m not only one.

 It’s a fact that your muscle size is directly connected to the reps you can push out in the gym.

-There’s one protein that is favoured above all others for building up muscle mass.
+Get this: There’s one supplement that is favoured above all others for building up muscle mass.

 And it doesn’t just add size to make you look good.